-Hispano Suiza Carmen electric luxury car revealed
+Hispano Suiza Carmen electric luxury car takes to Barcelona streets

 The Hispano Suiza Carmen electric 'hyperluxury' car has made its 'dynamic debut' on the streets of Barcelona, Spain, several months after being unveiled for the first time at the Geneva Motor Show.

-The Spanish car brand says an 80kWh battery will give a range in excess of 250 miles, with two rear-mounted electric motors producing 1,006bhp.
+The Spanish car brand says an 80kWh battery will give the car a range in excess of 250 miles, with two rear-mounted electric motors producing 1,006bhp.
 Weighing 1,690kg, the Carmen will do 0-62mph in under three seconds, en route to a limited top speed of 155mph.

 An 80kW charging speed will allow for a 30-80% rapid charge in less than half an hour, while the Carmen has also been designed to be ready for improvements in lithium-ion battery technology: it expects efficiency to rise from 230Wh/kg to 300Wh/kg in the future, raising the prospect of a 105kWh battery with even more range.

 The car is a two-seater, and is inspired by the brand’s 1938 Dubonnet Xenia.
 A flowing, aerodynamic design reduces the effect of wind resistance on the vehicle, improving efficiency and boosting performance.

 Inside, buyers will find a 10.1-inch, high-definition touchscreen with which to control the infotainment system.
-Leather heated seats with lumbar are included, with a suite of safety features including parking assist and a rear parking camera, among others.
+Leather heated seats with lumbar support are included, with a suite of safety features including parking assist and a rear parking camera, among others.
 Remote vehicle control via a smartphone app has also been mooted.

 Prices for the Hispano Suiza Carmen start at €1.5 million excluding taxes, with first deliveries scheduled for June 2020.
 The car will be built in Barcelona, where the company has its headquarters, a technical centre and a manufacturing facility.